Services & Programs for Parents and Children

 - Ages and Stages Questionnaires are mailed to families at different intervals beginning at two months of age, and then at four, eight, 12, 16, 20, 24, 30, and 36 months.
 Each questionnaire asks how your child is growing, playing, talking, moving, and acting.

-- Social-Emotional questionnaires are mailed at two, six, 12, 24, 30, and 36 months.
+- Social-emotional questionnaires are mailed at two, six, 12, 24, 30, and 36 months.

 - When parents return the questionnaires, information with fun activities for parents to do with their child and other age-appropriate items are also mailed.